 [Ted Talk Excerpt (2): “The importance of these memes come from their universality and their ability to touch on experiences and feelings we all have but don’t talk about because society has deemed them shameful.
 Oftentimes, the social media world is all about presenting our best selves, avoiding anything imperfect, flawed or human in an effort to look our best.”]

-What drives popularity is relatability.
+What drives popularity for memes is relatability.
 The reality is that memes are a fairly accurate representation of popular media and daily issues.
 Through memes, we’re able to celebrate the best aspects of our culture and parody the undesirable moments.

-Memes are what hold the fabric of the internet together.
-Every website [Facebook post sound] or social media platform [Tweet sound] has communities specific to them which are unique from one another, but memes serve as a universal language for all of these communities to come together.
+Memes help hold the fabric of the internet together.
+Every website [Facebook post sound] or social media platform [Tweet sound] has communities which are unique from one another, but memes serve as a universal language for all of these groups to come together.

-On the other hand, having all of this readily available information at any time isn’t necessarily a good thing.
-In my opinion, it has led our culture to become dependent on instant gratification.
+On the other hand, having all of this readily available information may be leading our culture to become dependent on instant gratification.

 [Sound idea?]

-We’re a society that expects to get anything we want as soon as we want it.
-There’s no waiting period like back in the day.
-With all the endless possibilities at the tip of our fingertips now, there’s some concern for how this may impact the development of future generations.
+With all the endless possibilities at the tip of our fingertips, there’s some concern for how this may impact the development of future generations.

 [Ted Talk Excerpt (3) “The problem is what instant gratification leads to.
 The problem is that in many schools – did you know –they’re not teaching the state capitols anymore?
 Not teaching that.
 And so, I asked, why would you not teach the state capitols that seems kind of important?
 Well and the reason that it was explained to me is that, you know if the kids really want to know that the capital of Ohio is Columbus, they can kind of just look it up.
 Yeah?
 But that’s like saying that the process of the memorization, the process of the learning, the process that has to take hold in order for the child to retain that information, doesn’t have intrinsic value.”